 Instructions in this section and others may require special precautions to ensure the safety of the personnel performing the operations.
-Notes, Cautions and Warnings that may cause potential safety issues are indicated throughout this manual by symbols, please refer to Page 3 of this manual for the definitions of these safety message symbols.
+Notes, Cautions and Warnings that may cause potential safety issues are indicated throughout this manual by symbols, please refer to Page 3 of this manual to view and familiarize yourself with these safety message symbols.